danielhrisca/asammdf/README.md

 Major features still not implemented
 ====================================
+* for version 3

     * functionality related to sample reduction block (but the class is defined)

-* mdf 3 channel dependency append (reading and saving file with CDBLOCKs is implemented)
+* for version 4

     * handling of unfinnished measurements (mdf 4)
     * mdf 4 channel arrays
     * xml schema for TXBLOCK and MDBLOCK

 Usage
 =====